- Who We Are

 Maurice graduated with his bachelor’s degree in Business in 2015.
 Maurice has worked in the mental health field with both youth and adults since 2010 and has served in management roles since 2011.
 Prior to his role as Residential Program Director, Maurice served as Director for SVFS’ Drug and Alcohol Prevention Program, delivering critical prevention services to youth across central Ohio.
 Maurice also serves as Co-Chairman for SVFS’ Diversity, Racial Equity and Inclusion Committee.
 Outside of his time at SVFS, Maurice enjoys working with his community to build stronger relationships and positive changes.
 He is an activist for the homeless community and matters of social justice.
 Maurice also mentors local youth around the Columbus area.
 Maurice is a college football fanatic and a self-proclaimed techie who enjoys filmography in his free time.

-Amber Lentz, LISW-S; RPT-S, serves as Program Director for Outpatient Family Services and Community Based Treatment Services.
+Amber Lentz, LISW-S; RPT-S, serves as Senior Director of Access & Engagement and Clinical Services.
 Amber has worked in the community mental health field since 1995, beginning her work as a community-based treatment provider for 10 years while living in Kansas.
 She joined SVFS in 2006 as a therapist in the Outpatient Program, before moving into her current role in 2010.
 As a Program Director, she supports community-based treatment providers who provide social and emotional skill building services to children and families in their homes, schools and other community settings.
 Additionally, she provides clinical supervision and support to therapists in the Outpatient Family Services program, specializing in Play Therapy and trauma treatment approaches.
 Amber is one of only three Registered Play Therapist Supervisors in Columbus, Ohio.
 She is also trained in EMDR (Eye Movement Desensitization and Reprocessing), Expressive Arts treatment intervention, Solution Focused therapy and various other trauma informed treatment approaches.
 Amber is passionate about helping other treatment providers learn, grow, and develop their skills to provide the best therapeutic services possible to children and families.